rinde/RinSim/README.md

 ## Getting Started

 Once the simulator is installed, you are ready to explore the simulator.
 It is recommended to start by running and studying the [simple example](example/src/main/java/rinde/sim/examples/simple/SimpleExample.java).
 Note, that when using Maven in Eclipse, the RinSim JavaDocs are automatically made available which makes exploration of the code much easier.
 The remainder of this page gives a high level overview of the simulator.
+If you have questions or like to stay up to date about RinSim you can subscribe to the mailing list at [this page](https://groups.google.com/forum/?fromgroups=#!forum/rinsim).
 <!-- The JavaDocs are also available online on [this page](http://people.cs.kuleuven.be/~rinde.vanlon/rinsim/javadoc/). -->

 ## About